 And through all of that, these fine scratches are the only meaningful wear on the lens itself:

 However, there is an elephant in the room: weather sealing.
 The Zeiss 16-70 f4 is not weather sealed.
-On one hand this isn’t a big deal, as none of Sony’s APS-C sized bodies it is designed for are weather sealed either.
-On the other hand, it is impossible to not be annoyed by the lack of weather sealing on a lens in this price range, and this could be a limiting factor if Sony ever releases a weather sealed APS-C body in the future.
+On one hand this isn’t a big deal, as none of Sony’s APS-C sized bodies available at the time of it’s release (e.g., NEX-6) were not weather sealed either.
+On the other hand, some of the more modern Sony APS-C bodies are weather sealed.
+Thus if you are making a purchasing decision today you might want to take the lack of weather sealing into consideration depending on your specific model.

 Despite this, my copy has held up well to inclment weather.
 As I said above, I carry my camera on a Peak Designs Capture, and as such it has been exposed to quite a bit more rain than I would admit if I were talking to the Sony warranty department.
 So far it has taken all the rain like a champ, but of course your mileage may vary.
 I have not had the opportunity to extensively test the lens in extremely cold weather.
 The only time I had the lens below zero (F) the auto focus motor did act up occasionally, though this was remedied by power cycling the camera.
 I have only made a few trips between zero and freezing, but I have not had any problems at these temperatures.

 Overall I have been quite pleased with the optical quality of this lens.
 Is it mind bogglingly, blisteringly sharp?
 No. But very, very few zooms that cover this much focal range are.
 The only way to get a lens sharper than this is to cary a bag full of primes.

 I’ve found that colors while using the lens to be slightly on the cool side, though it is hard to determine whether this is the lens or the camera body.
 That being said, colors are well saturated and rarely need much pushing in post processing.